spectralDNS/shenfun/docs/source/gettingstarted.rst

 This block matrix ``H`` is then simply (for Legendre)

 .. math::
+    :label: eq:coupledH

     \begin{bmatrix}
         (\sigma, \tau)_w & (u, \nabla \cdot \tau)_w \\
         (\nabla \cdot \sigma, v)_w & 0
     \end{bmatrix}

-However, note that for similar reasons as seen in :eq:`eq:matfourier`, we get one regular block matrix for each Fourier wavenumber.
+Note that each item in :eq:`eq:coupledH` is a collection of instances of the :class:`.TPMatrix` class, and for similar reasons as given around :eq:`eq:matfourier`, we get also here one regular block matrix for each Fourier wavenumber.
 A complete demo for the coupled problem discussed here can be found in the demo `MixedPoisson.py <https://github.com/spectralDNS/shenfun/blob/master/demo/MixedPoisson.py>`_. and `MixedPoisson3D.py <https://github.com/spectralDNS/shenfun/blob/master/demo/MixedPoisson3D.py>`_.